 If diversification is the blueprint, then asset allocation – or your asset structure – is the foundation of your house.
 It determines how stable the building is, not the color of the walls or the model of the kitchen.
 Numerous studies confirm exactly this: it is not the choice of individual products, but the allocation of your assets that has the greatest influence on long-term investment success.
 You base all other investment decisions on your asset allocation.

 Before we get into the details, it’s worth taking a look at the big picture.
-Your assets can be divided into three areas that fulfill different tasks:
+Your assets can be divided into three categories, each serving a different purpose: the liquidity reserve as a safety net, the low-risk portion as a source of stability, and the high-risk portion as a driver of returns.

 Every sound financial plan includes a liquidity reserve – a nest egg of three to six months’ expenses in your bank account.
 This reserve serves to cushion unforeseen expenses such as job loss, illness or major repairs without you having to touch your investments.